SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 ## Installing the Google Cloud Functions app

-Now that you have set up collection for Google Cloud Functions, install the Sumo Logic App to access the pre-configured searches and dashboards.
+Now that you have set up collection for Google Cloud Functions, install the Sumo Logic app to access the pre-configured searches and dashboards.

 import AppInstall2 from '../../reuse/apps/app-install-v2.md';